kaiumallimon/cosmos-admin-panel/README.md

 - UI primitives live in `components/ui/` and the app uses Radix primitives and small utilities for styling.
 - API handlers live inside `app/api/` and are used by frontend pages and the dashboard.
 - Use `lib/supabaseClient.ts` to access Supabase from both server and client code.

-## The `cosmos-its-training-client` Folder

-This repository includes a copy of `cosmos-its-training-client` in the root for convenience (it contains a client app used in training and some reference server code).
-Treat it as a read-only vendor/reference folder used for copying specific files — it is not required to run the admin application, and you may ignore it for normal development and deployment workflows.

-## Contributing

-- Open an issue for feature requests or bugs.
-- Fork the repository, make changes on a branch, and submit a PR with a clear description of changes.

-## License

-See repository settings or LICENSE file (if present).